Why Braces? Why do people get braces? Are crooked teeth really that big a deal?

 How long will my treatment last?

-In general, orthodontic treatment tends to last between 22 months.
-Dr. Goodwin will give you and estimate of your treatment time based on your own unique factors, which include the growth rate of you mouth and face and how severe the problem is.
-Your diligence in using your appliance is also an important part of your treatment program and will help determine the length of your treatment time.
+In general, orthodontic treatment tends to last between 12 and 22 months.
+Dr. Goodwin will give you an estimate of your treatment time based on your own unique factors, which include the growth rate of your mouth, face, and how severe the problem is.
+Your diligence in using your appliance and elastics are also important parts of your treatment program and will help determine the length of your treatment time.